tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - Choose option **1**, "Attack Auction"

-- You will see the attack start in the DHD SSH window:
+- You will see the attack start in the |dhd| SSH window:

 |image501|